goauthentik/authentik/website/docs/sources.md

 -   Request Token URL: This field is used for OAuth v1 implementations and will be provided by the provider.
 -   Authorization URL: This value will be provided by the provider.
 -   Access Token URL: This value will be provided by the provider.
--   Profile URL: This URL is called by passbook to retrieve user information upon successful authentication.
+-   Profile URL: This URL is called by authentik to retrieve user information upon successful authentication.
 -   Consumer key/Consumer secret: These values will be provided by the provider.

 ## SAML Source

-This source allows passbook to act as a SAML Service Provider.
+This source allows authentik to act as a SAML Service Provider.
 Just like the SAML Provider, it supports signed requests.
 Vendor-specific documentation can be found in the Integrations Section.

 ## LDAP Source